Mature Masculine

 Caged in the Rigid Romeo's devotion is a Seducer who wants what he forbids himself.

 He clings because he fears his own desire for freedom.
-Possessiveness is compensation for terror.
+Possessiveness is compensation.
 Underneath "if they loved me, they'd commit" is a man afraid of his own wandering heart.

-When his cage breaks, the Seducer emerges—charming, hungry, unable to resist what he's denied himself for years.
-He hasn't killed his desire for play; he's imprisoned it with rigid rules.
+When his cage breaks, the Seducer emerges: charming, hungry, unable to resist what he's denied himself.
+He hasn't killed his desire for play.
+He's imprisoned it.

 Recovery asks the Rigid Romeo to play without abandoning commitment.
-He must see his possessiveness as protection from his own freedom.
-Embracing his inner Seducer reveals devotion that stays alive.
+He must see his possessiveness for what it is: a wall against his own desire for freedom.
+When he faces his inner Seducer, he discovers a devotion that still has a pulse.

 The Rigid Romeo's Transformation

-When integrated, the Rigid Romeo's energy becomes loyalty and depth in service of joyful love.
-Devotion becomes the foundation for authentic connection.
-Commitment becomes the safety that lets play happen freely.
+When integrated, the Rigid Romeo's energy turns into loyalty and depth that feed joyful love.
+Devotion becomes the ground where connection can grow.
+Commitment becomes the safety that makes real play possible.

 The transformed Rigid Romeo understands true devotion includes freedom.
-He knows commitment celebrates rather than cages, and lasting love needs both play and depth together.
+He knows commitment celebrates, not cages.
+Lasting love needs both play and depth.

 Living with the Rigid Romeo Shadow

 By integrating this shadow, a man can be devoted, not possessive.
 Committed, not controlling.
-Loyal, not rigid or fearful.
+He holds his partner close while leaving the door open.

 "Love does not consist of gazing at each other, but in looking outward together in the same direction."